RohitKotiveetil/UnrealEngine--Waypoints/README.md

 (Content in this project may only be used in Unreal Engine projects as per the Unreal Engine 4 EULA)

 ## Notes:
-- Path points generated UE4's nav mesh queries.
+- Path points generated through UE4's nav mesh queries.
 - Instanced Static Meshes used to display waypoints.

 ## Limitations: